BeeeShah/PythonWorkshop/README.md

 Select Path by clicking on it.
 Click on Edit.
 Scroll all the way to the right of the field called Variable value using the right arrow.
 Add a semi-colon (;) to the end and paste the path (to the Python folder) that you previously copied.
 Click OK.
-Writing Your First Python Program
+Writing Your First Python Program.

 Create a folder called PythonPrograms on your C:\ drive.
 You will be storing all your Python programs in this folder.
 Go to Start and either type Run in the Start Search box at the bottom or click on Run.